NBonaparte/schemegen/README.md

 ## Configuration
 ### Xresources
 The `Xresources.template` creates an Xresources variables file, which will be imported in the main `~/.Xresources` file.
-Insert this line into your Xresources:
+This line will be inserted into your Xresources if not already there, to link to the variable file:
 ```
 #include "$HOME/.config/schemegen/configs/Xresources"
 ```